League Rules and Policies

 - Players are not allowed to talk to the scorekeeper (scorekeepers are volunteers- please respect them.)

 - If there is a strong disagreement with referees, the captain needs to talk to the league director, Tim Kerns, not to the referee.
 Referees are not required to defend their officiating to players/spectators.
 Since there is no security, these referees are to be given total control.
 If you disagree with the officials at your game, you are obligated to control your emotions and call our office during regular business hours.
+Players confronting referees after games, regardless of the situation are subject to an automatic 2 game suspension.
+No Refunds.

 - Physical confrontation: Any player, manager, or person affiliated with a team physically confronting (poking, pushing, shoving, or the like) an official, player, or spectator before, during, or after the game will be suspended from the league for a time period determined by the PSBL board.
 A blow or punch to the head will be grounds for a minimum one-year suspension and possible permanent refusal of service.
 Any physical bump or action taken against an official, including aggressive confrontations is now a felony in Washington and punishable both civilly and criminally.
 Teammates need to keep players away from referees (physically).
 Again, calling the office is an angry player’s only recourse.